-Definition: Method of bookbinding where a flexible adhesive attaches a cover to the spine of the assembled signatures is called perfect binding.
+Definition: The method of bookbinding where a flexible adhesive attaches a cover to the spine of the assembled signatures is called perfect binding.
 Paperback novels are one example of perfect binding.
-Variations of perfect binding are where the cover is glued only to the side of the spine and allow the book to lay-flat.
+Variations of perfect binding are where the cover is glued only to the side of the spine and allows the book to lay flat.

 Specialty Binding - Use Your Imagination

 Take a series of printed images of any size and come up with a fun way to bind them using one or more screw-posts or "Chicago Screws".
 This is a particularly easy way to quickly assemble images for viewing with little worry about registration, alignment, or other book-binding issues.

 Definition: Ring binding is a method of securing loose printed pages in soft or hard-covered books with rings that hold the pages through holes punched in the pages.

 Examples: Ring binding is often used for procedural manuals or documentation where changes are frequently made - obsolete pages are removed, and replacement pages are easily added in.

 Also Known As: notebook binding, three-ring binders